- Search The Registry

 Johnson persuaded his friends to haunt their neighborhood newsstands, demanding copies of Negro Digest.
-Joseph Levy, a magazine distributor, was impressed and formed an alliance with Johnson.
+Joseph Levy, a magazine distributor, was impressed and allied with Johnson.
 He provided valuable marketing ideas and opened the doors that allowed Negro Digest to hit the newsstands in other urban centers.
 The very first issue of The Negro Digest sold about 3,000 copies.
 Over six months, the magazine published close to 50,000 copies per month.
-One of the magazine's most interesting and well-known columns was entitled "If I Were a Negro."
-This column concentrated strongly on the unsolicited advice the Black race had received by asking prominent citizens, mainly whites, to resolve unsolved Black problems.
+One of the magazine's most exciting and well-known columns was entitled "If I Were a Negro."
+This column concentrated intensely on the unsolicited advice the black race had received by asking prominent citizens, mainly whites, to resolve unsolved Black problems.

 As a result of First Lady Eleanor Roosevelt's contribution to the popular column "If I Were a Negro," the copies sold doubled overnight.
 Following 1945, John H. Johnson created other African American magazines, including Ebony and Jet.
 As a result of the publication of these two magazines, the circulation of The Negro Digest tended to decline.
 The Negro Digest ceased publications in 1951 but later returned in 1961.
 In 1970, The Negro Digest was renamed Black World and was published until April 1976.